The Tree of Life (film)

 The Tree of Life is a 2011 American epic experimental coming-of-age drama film written and directed by Terrence Malick.
 Its main cast includes Brad Pitt, Sean Penn, Hunter McCracken, Laramie Eppler, Jessica Chastain, and Tye Sheridan in his debut feature film role.
 The film chronicles the origins and meaning of life by way of a middle-aged man's childhood memories of his family living in 1950s Texas, interspersed with imagery of the origins of the universe and the inception of life on Earth.

-After more than five years in production, The Tree of Life premiered in competition at the 2011 Cannes Film Festival, where it was awarded the Palme d'Or.
-It ranked number one on review aggregator Metacritic's "Film Critic Top Ten List of 2011", and made more critics' year-end lists for 2011 than any other film.
-It has since been ranked by some publications as one of the greatest films of the 2010s, of the 21st century, and of all time.
-The Tree of Life received three Oscar nominations: Best Picture, Best Director and Best Cinematography.
+After more than five years in production, The Tree of Life premiered in competition at the 2011 Cannes Film Festival, where it won the Palme d'Or.
+It received three Oscar nominations: Best Picture, Best Director and Best Cinematography.
+It was ranked number one on review aggregator Metacritic's "Film Critic Top Ten List of 2011", and made more critics' year-end lists for 2011 than any other film.
+It has since been ranked by numerous publications as one of the greatest films of the 2010s, of the 21st century, and of all time.

 Plot

 Premise

-The film follows the members of the O'Brien family in the 1940s-1960s and 2010.
+The film follows the members of the O'Brien family in the 1940s–1960s and 2010.
 Most of the film takes place in the 1950s, but the film jumps between different narratives.
 The O'Briens appear to be a standard American middle-class suburban family.
 Mr. O'Brien is a successful engineer for an energy company, but has enough free time to indulge his love of music.
 Mrs. O'Brien is a housewife with many friends in the neighborhood.
 They have three healthy boys, Jack, R.L., and Stevie.
 However, the film reveals deep cracks behind the facade, which leave Jack traumatized for decades.